This is Step 6 – Get Rid of Distractions in the blog series, 21 Days of Focus. (There are links to the prior steps at the end of this post.)

 I have always worked from a place of high integrity and follow-up.
 So, I always feel the need to respond immediately.
 Until I ventured out on my own, I didn’t realize what a distraction email was.
 In the corporate world I was always responding immediately to bosses.
 Well, I don’t have a boss now.
 I’m the boss!

 Between social media invites and non-business emails, it is easy to get distracted.
-It also feels like you’re working when it’s not necessarily a revenue producing activity.
-Unless there is an important connection that is being made, then cut out distractions that keep you from your plan.
+It also feels like you’re working when it’s really masquerading as being busy.
+A good question to ask is what am I busy about?

 I don’t check email any more until late morning.
 Also, I can be pretty chatty with people.
-It’s just the way that I am wired as a Relator.
-So, I have to guard my time and my conversations so that I don’t lose my focus.
+It’s just the way that I am wired, to have deep meaningful connections.
+But that means I have to guard my time and my conversations so that I don’t lose my focus.

 If you find you don’t have enough time to pursue your dreams, take a time inventory.
 Become hyper conscious of your actions.
 In my world, I am not on a salary any longer.
-If I am not participating in billable activities, I don’t get paid.
+If I am not participating in revenue-generating activities, I can’t cover the many costs involved to fund the work that God has called me to do.

 How much time are you chit chatting?
-How much time are you taking for meals?
 Start paying attention to where you are spending your time.

 If you find yourself getting distracted, pause and ask these questions: